-In no particular order, we found ten cool dog breeds that everyone’s talking about in 2016.
-We do however recommend that you choose a dog breed that suits your lifestyle, accommodation and climate (not everyone’s going to be able to have a Husky).
+In no particular order, we found ten cool dog breeds that everyone’s talking about in 2022.
+We do however recommend that you choose a dog breed that suits your lifestyle, accommodation, and climate (not everyone’s going to be able to have a Husky).

 Ok, so something called a weiner dog probably isn’t the first thing that comes to mind when you think “cool,” but the Miniature Dachshund is cooler than meets the eye.
-The standard size was bred to scent, chase, and flush burrow-dwelling animals like badgers, while the Miniature Dachshund was developed to hunt smaller prey like rabbits.
+The standard size Dachshund was bred to scent, chase, and flush burrow-dwelling animals like badgers, while the Miniature Dachshund was developed to hunt smaller prey like rabbits.

 Frenchie fans are a fierce bunch.
 Few breeds inspire loyalty like the French Bulldog, which has won over legions of fans around the world (including the likes of David Beckham, Hugh Jackman, John Legend, and Jeremy Renner).
 French Bulldogs became popular in the 1800s, when they were introduced to France by English lace makers who were displaced by the Industrial Revolution.

 How could you possibly say no to that wrinkly little face?
 Believe it or not, the Pug has historically hobnobbed with members of society’s elite.
 After being imported from China to Europe by the Dutch East India Company in the 16th century, Pugs became a favorite of the House of Orange, William II and Mary II, Spanish artist Goya, English painter William Hogarth, Queen Victoria, and others.

 The Weimaraner was bred to be a noble-looking, reliable hunting dog exclusively for members of the higher classes.
 The name comes from the Grand Duke of Saxe-Weimar-Eisenach, Karl August, whose court, based in the city of Weimar, enjoyed hunting.
 The Weimaraner was so prized that, unlike other hunting dogs that were kept in kennels, the Weimaraner lived with the family.

 Staffordshire Bull Terrier

 Also known as a Staffie, Stafford, Staffy, or Staff, the Staffordshire Bull Terrier is small but mighty.
 This little guy is descended from dog-fighting ancestors, making him a stocky and muscular breed that looks like a compact version of the Pit Bull.
 Early “proto-staffords” participated in bloodsports like bull baiting, bear baiting, and fights with other animals, and were prized for the quality of pluckiness or “gameness.”

 If you’re looking for big and badass, the Boxer might be the dog for you.
 The Boxer is a stocky, medium-sized, short-haired dog bred in Germany from the Old English Bulldog and the Bullenbeisser, a breed that’s now extinct.
 The breed is so badass, in fact, that it was used for military work during World War I and introduced to the general public by returning soldiers after World War II.

 There’s something so loveable about those spindly little legs, and the incredible amount of power they pack.
 The name of the Italian Greyhound is a reference to the breed’s popularity in Renaissance Italy, where they were probably the only accepted companion dog.
 Pictorials of small Greyhounds have been found in Pompeii, and their ancestors were reportedly seen in Emperor Nero’s court in the first century AD.

-Let’s skip the obvious 101 Dalmatians jokes and get straight to the heart of things.
+Let’s skip the obvious 101 Dalmatians joke and get straight to the heart of things.
 The Dalmatian’s roots can be traced back to the historical region of Dalmatia in Croatia, where the first illustrations of the breed have been found.
 Then, it was used as a guard dog and a companion to the nomads of Dalmatia.
 Now, the Dalmatian is often used as a rescue dog, guardian, athletic partner, family pet, and fire dog.

 In addition to its hunting skills and beautiful appearance, it’s the temperament that really makes the Vizsla stand out: the breed is gentle, loyal, affectionate, and friendly with family and strangers alike.
-They are even sometimes referred to as “Velcro dogs” because of their devotion to their owners.
+They are even sometimes referred to as “velcro dogs” because of their devotion to their owners.

 Who hasn’t wanted one of these at one point or another?
 The Siberian Husky is an active and resilient breed that originated in the extremely harsh, cold environment of the Siberian Arctic.
 They were bred to pull heavy loads across long distances in difficult conditions (sometimes up to 40 miles per day!), which made them ideal to be used as sled dogs when they became popular outside of Siberia.